 Applications for change of residency status are available at the Office of the Bursar at 333 Seventh Avenue, 15th floor, and on the FIT website at fitnyc.edu/bursar.
 Completed applications with supporting documents must be submitted prior to the end of the registration period for the semester for which the application is intended.
-Residents of any of the five boroughs of New York City must sign the residency affidavit printed on the registration form at the time of admissions to the college.
+Residents of any of the five boroughs of New York City must sign the residency affidavit printed on the registration form at the time of admission to the college.
 New York City residents who have met the New York State residency requirement by maintaining a domicile in New York State for a period of at least one year preceding the date of registration do not have to file a Certificate of Residence.
 New York State residents who do not reside in any of the five boroughs of New York City must file a Certificate of Residence (issued by the county in which the student resides) in order to be eligible for the in-state resident tuition rate.
 It is mandatory that the student present a new certificate at the beginning of each academic year.
 This completed certificate must be filed with the Office of the Bursar at the beginning of the term for which the certificate is intended.

 Students who enroll at the college in the fall semester are required to submit a new certificate the following fall.
 Students who enroll after the fall semester (winter, spring, or summer) must submit a certificate at the beginning of their first semester of attendance at FIT and a new certificate at the beginning of the following fall semester.
-Note that individual counties have deadline dates and may have different criteria for issuing the certificates.
+Note that individual counties have different deadline dates and may have different criteria for issuing the certificates.
 Notices are mailed each year to continuing FIT students who are enrolled as New York State residents reminding them of the deadline dates along with an application for the County Residence Certificates and instructions for completing the form.
-However, regardless of whether the FIT notices are received, students are responsible for submitting the completed affidavits to their respective counties and the County Residence Certificate to FIT’s Office of the Bursar at 333 Seventh Avenue, 15th Floor, or mailing it to Fashion Institute of Technology, Attn: Steven Serrano, Office of the Bursar, 227 West 27th Street, New York, NY 10001-5992.
+However, regardless of whether the FIT notices are received, students are responsible for submitting the completed affidavits to their respective counties and the County Residence Certificate to FIT’s Office of the Bursar at 333 Seventh Avenue, 15th Floor, or mailing it to Fashion Institute of Technology, Attn: William Martin, Office of the Bursar, 227 West 27th Street, New York, NY 10001-5992.

 The County Residence Certificate is issued by the student’s County Administrative or Treasurer’s Office, not by FIT.
 Applications and information pertaining to the location of county offices are available at the Office of the Bursar and on the FIT website at fitnyc.edu/bursar.
 Application forms are also available at the county offices.
-Students who fail to submit a valid County Residence Certificate to the college by the deadline dates will be billed the equivalent of non-resident tuition.
+Students who fail to submit a valid County Residence Certificate to the college by the deadline dates will be billed the equivalent of nonresident tuition.
 No exceptions will be made.
 New York State law requires that students who reside in New York State, outside any of the five boroughs of New York City, must file a County Certificate of Residency certified by their home county to qualify for the in-state tuition rate.
 New York State residents who are eligible for the in-state tuition rate but have moved from one county to another within New York State within the last six months must file for a County Residence Certificate with both counties and submit both certificates to FIT’s Office of the Bursar.
 Other residency requirements, county certificate applications, and other information may be obtained from the website at fitnyc.edu/bursar.

-Foreign students with F-1 student visas are not eligible for the New York State resident tuition rate.
+International students with F-1 student visas are not eligible for the New York State resident tuition rate.
 Students with other types of visas may be eligible if they have been residents of New York State (as described above) for one year prior to the date of registration.
 The student must have possessed the qualifying visa for at least one year prior to the date of registration.